dhellmann/pymotw/PyMOTW/asynchat/index.rst

   :func:`found_terminator()`)
 - what data to send (using :func:`push()`)

-In the example application, we have two operating modes.
-We are either waiting for a command of the form ``ECHO length\n``, or we are waiting for the data to be echoed.
-We toggle back and forth between the two modes by setting an instance variable *process_data* to the method to be invoked when the terminator is found and then changing the terminator as appropriate.
+The example application has two operating modes.
+It is either waiting for a command of the form ``ECHO length\n``, or waiting for the data to be echoed.
+The mode is toggled back and forth by setting an instance variable *process_data* to the method to be invoked when the terminator is found and then changing the terminator as appropriate.

 .. include:: asynchat_echo_handler.py
     :literal:
     :start-after: #end_pymotw_header

-Once the complete command is found, we switch to message-processing mode and wait for the complete set of text to be received.
-When all of the data is available, we push it onto the outgoing channel and set up the handler to be closed once the data is sent.
+Once the complete command is found, the handler switches to message-processing mode and waits for the complete set of text to be received.
+When all of the data is available, it is pushed onto the outgoing channel and set up the handler to be closed once the data is sent.

 Client
 ======